timsong-cpp/papers/3138_cache_last/cache_last.md

 performance seems particularly dissatisfying when that synchronization will almost never be actually necessary.

+During the Tokyo SG1 meeting, the room favored a limited carve-out to [res.on.data.races]{.sref} for this adaptor only.
+As it turns out, p1 of that subclause already has "unless otherwise specified", so we don't need to make any additional modification there.
+However, the wording is unclear how it applies to templated functions in the standard library, so this paper proposes a clarification.

 ## What's the reference type?

 range-v3 uses `range_value_t<V>&&`, but this somewhat defeats the purpose of